douglascayers/sfdx-lightning-api-component/README.md

 A simple [promise-based](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_promises.htm)
 [service component](https://developer.salesforce.com/blogs/2018/08/implement-and-use-lightning-service-components.html)
-for working with Salesforce REST API directly from your component's JavaScript without you needing to write Apex or configure Named Credentials.
+for working with Salesforce REST API and JavaScript Fetch API directly from your component's JavaScript without you needing to write Apex or configure Named Credentials.
 Just install and use.